nvpro-pipeline/VkHLF/README.md

 # Build instructions

 * Clone the repository.
 * Execute git submodule update --init --recursive to get the 3rdparty dependencies.
-Alternatevely unpack glfw3 in 3rdparty/glfw.
+Alternatevely unpack glfw3 in 3rdparty/glfw and glslang in 3rdparty/glslang.
 * Install Vulkan SDK 1.0.37 or newer.
-* Build some glslang related libs by following the build instructions described in the file Build.md in the glslang subdirectory of the VulkanSDK.
-* Build a spirv-tools library by following the build instructions described in the file Build.md in the spirv-tools subdirectory of the VulkanSDK.
 * Run CMake to generate the makefiles of your choice.

 # VkHLF namespace